lspacka/Beej-s-Guide-to-Network-Concepts/reflect.md

 ### sendto() requires you specify a destination IP and port.
 Why does the TCP-oriented send() function not require those arguments?

+### What is the difference between an interior gateway protocol and an external gateway protocol?

+### What is the goal of a routing protocol in general?

+### What’s an example of a place where an interior gateway protocol would be used?
+And exterior?

+### What does a router use its routing table to determine?

+### What does an IP router do next with a packet if the destination IP address is not on one of its local subnets?

+### Why would a process send anything to the broadcast address?